-For a purpose of our analysis, we narrowed down the field to the consumer protection in alternative financial services (CPAFS).
+As stated above, for a purpose of our analysis, we narrowed down our field to the consumer protection in alternative financial services (CPAFS).
 Such a step had several reasons.
-First of all, the area of the finances is so extensive that in order to use effectively a small-N comparative design we needed to focus on a very concrete set of issues in order to fulfil the main goal of the initial phase of the research - to identify a set of socially innovative patterns that have been further studied and analysed in a comparative manner in order to depict the role of the third sector in the processes of social innovations under different circumstances and constellations of other actors and broader cultural-political settings (cf. Hyánek V.; Navrátil J.; Figueroa, M.; Tygstrup, C.; José Sanzo, M.; Álvarez, L., Álvarez, B.; ReyGarcía, M.; Felgueiras, M. (2015)).
+First of all, the area of financial services is so extensive that in order to use effectively a small-N comparative design we needed to focus on a very concrete set of issues in order to fulfil the main goal of the initial phase of the research - to identify a set of socially innovative patterns that have been further studied and analysed in a comparative manner in order to depict the role of the third sector in the processes of social innovations under different circumstances and constellations of other actors and broader cultural-political settings (cf. Hyánek et al., 2015).